ohiofi/APCSP-projects/apcspfiles/readingFilesInPython.md

 ```
 file = open("workfile.txt","r")
-print(file)
 ```

 This snippet opens the file named "workfile" in reading mode.
-The current information stored within the file is displayed – or printed – for us to view.

 Once this has been done, you can move on to call the objects functions.
 The two most common functions are read and write.

 ## FileNotFoundError